 Courses taken in fulfillment of Rackham degree requirements must be approved for Rackham graduate credit.
 Courses at the 300 level or below may not be used for graduate credit.
-Courses at the 400 level are open to both undergraduates and graduate students but must be approved by the Registrar to carry graduate credit only if they have been approved by the Graduate School.
+Courses at the 400 level are open to both undergraduates and graduate students but must be approved by the Registrar to carry graduate credit.
 400-level courses usually require additional work for graduate students.
 Approved courses are listed by graduate program in Rackham’s Programs of Study section.

 Graduate students may petition to receive graduate credit for a 400-level course not normally approved for such credit and must submit this petition to Academic Records and Dissertations (OARD) before taking the course.
 Approval of these requests is not guaranteed.
 Both the course instructor and the graduate chair of the student’s program must endorse the petition, which must be accompanied by a memo explaining how graduate-level work will be accomplished in the course.
 Petition forms are available online under Printable Forms.

 Courses not approved for Rackham graduate credit appear on the transcript with the notation NFC or NDC (section 4.5).
 The course grade will appear but will not be averaged into the cumulative grade point average or the total credits required for the program (CTP) total.